hallpaz/3dsystems20/docs/index.md

  4. Meshes with peaks (rotation of arctangent or exponential, for instance)

 #### Experiments with the cube
 Experiments on situations (1) and (2) are written in [non_smooth_experiments notebook](https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb)).
-In this case, I tried to deform a cube into itself and check if I would get the
+In this case, I tried to deform a cube into itself and check if I would get something near the original mesh.
+I

+Although a cube can be represented by a very simple mesh, using only 8 vertices, the first experiment I did I used different level

 #### Experiments with solids of revolution